*These tips are for American Nursing schools but some may apply to nursing schools in other countries.

 5. Buy an NCLEX review material now!
 All of our tests are NCLEX style.
 This means that not only do you have to know the theory but you also have to know how to apply that theory.
 Get used to the NCLEX style questions you will see them throughout your program and when you take your NCLEX exam.
 I bought the Saunders NCLEX-RN exam Comprehensive review book immediately on the recommendation of a student just getting ready to graduate my program.
 I also bought The HESI Comprehensive Review for the NCLEX-RN Examination. you will likely be required to take a HESI achievement exam after each class and a HESI exit exam at the end of nursing school.
 This book has helped me study for not only each HESI exam but also for my class exams because it breaks down everything so it is more understandable.
 After each HESI exam you can create study packets based on your week areas from each test.
 Very helpful!!

 6. Buy a laboratory and diagnostic test with nursing implications book , A Davis drug guide, and A nursing diagnosis book.
 It will help you tremendously!
 You will need to understand what all the labs are for, how to explain what they are for to your patients and what they mean.
 The nursing Diagnosis books will help you make nursing diagnoses and create care plans for your patients.
-Please visit my “Links and Nursing Books” page for these books.
+Please visit my “Links and Nursing Books” page for these books or click on the above links.

 7. Take Time for yourself and Take Care of yourself.
 Get enough sleep, drink plenty of water, exercise and apply what you’re learned in nutrition class to yourself.
 You have to be able to take care of yourself before you can take care of someone else.
 If you don’t recharge your batteries you will burn out quickly.
 Take it from me who has gotten sick more than twice in the last 8 months.
 Enlist the help of your family, or if you are married, your husband and kids to get things done around the house.